 |March 1919||January 1920||7||10|

 |November 1927||August 1929||23||21|

 |March 1933||May 1937||43||50|

 |June 1938||February 1945||13||80|

 |March 1975||January 1980||16||58|

 |November 1982||July 1990||16||92|

-A private think tank, the National Bureau of Economic Research (NBER), tracks business cycles for the U.S. economy.
-However, the effects of a severe recession often linger after the official ending date assigned by the NBER.
+A private think tank, the National Bureau of Economic Research (NBER), is the official tracker of business cycles for the U.S. economy.
+However, the effects of a severe recession often linger on after the official ending date assigned by the NBER.